Greentwip/cpython/README.md

 You will only need to setup your Xbox One as a development unit, there is information for that on the Microsoft Developer portals.

+To run Lex-Talionis you either disable audio or download the audio files and place them in the Audio folder, see Lex-Talionis/Assets/Lex-Talionis/Code/Engine.py and look for NO_AUDIO = False, change it to True to make it run without music.

+The audio files can be downloaded from [here](ttps://www.dropbox.com/sh/slbz2t7v1fc6uao/AACiznGLm442qcdOAGbQtnmwa?dl=1)